Nicoleamani/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-prints results of power divided divide why
+display results of breath and love why